yaripey/some-knowledge/http.md

 - `ETag` is the MD5 hash of the entity and used to check for modifications.
 - `Location` is used when sending a redirection and contains the new URL.
 - `Server` identifies the server generating the message.

+---

+## HTTP Connections
+HTTP uses the TCP transport protocol to make the connection between the client and server.
+A TCP stream is broken into IP packets, and it ensures that those packets always arrive in the correct order without fail.
+HTTP is an application layer protocol over TCP, which is over IP.

+HTTPS is a secure version of HTTP, inserting an additional layer between HTTP and TCP called TLS or SSL (Transport Layer Security or Secure Sockets Layer).
+HTTPS communicates over port 443 by default.

+Establishing a connection between two endpoints is a multi-step process and invloves the following:
+1. Resolve IP address from host name via DNS
+2. Establish a connection with server
+3. Send a request
+4. Wait for a response
+5. Close connection

+Before HTTP/1.1, all connection were closed after a single transaction.
+To reduce connection-establishment delays, HTTP/1.1 introduced __persisten connections__, long-lived connections that stay open until the client closes them.
+They are default in HTTP/1.1 and making a single transaction connection requires the client to set the `Connection: close` request header.

+### Server-side Connection Handling
+The server mostly listens for incoming connections and processes them when it receives a request.
+The operations involve:
+1. Establishing a socket to start listening on port 80 (or other)
+2. Receiving the request and parsing the message
+3. Processing the response
+4. Setting response headers
+5. Sending the response to the client
+6. Close the connection if a `Connection: close` request header was found

+---

+## Identification and Authentication

+It is almost mandatory to know who connects to a server for tracking an app's or site's usage and the general interaction patterns of users.

+There are a few different ways a server can collect this information, and most websites use a hybrid of these approaches:
+- __Request headers__: `From`, `Referer`, `User-Agent`
+- __Client-IP__ - the IP address of the client
+- __Fat Urls__ - storing state of the current user by modifying the URL and redirecting to a different URL on each click; each click essentially accumulates state.
+- __Cookies__ - the most popular and non-intusive approach

+Cookies allow the server to attach information for outgoing response via the `Set-Cookie` response header.
+For example: `Set-Cookie: sessino-id=12345ABC; username=testtest`.

+A server can also restrict the cookies to a specific `domain` and `path`, and it can make them persistent with an `expires` value.
+Cookies are automatically sent by the browser for each request made to a server ,and the browser ensures that only the `domain`- and `path`-specific cookies are sent in the request.
+The request header `Cookie: name-value [; name2=value2]` is used to send these cookies to the server.

+### Authentication

+HTTP does support a rudimentary form of authentication called __Basic Authentication__, as well as the more secure __Digest Authentication__.

+In Basic Authentication, the server initially denies the client's request with a `WWW-Authenticate` response header and a `401 Unauthorized` status code.
+On seeing this header, the browser displays a login dialog, prompting for a username and password.
+This information is sent in a base-64 encoded format in the `Authentication` request header.
+The server can now validate the request and allow access if the credentials are valid.
+Some server might also send an `Authentication-Info` header containing additional authentication details.

+Digest Authentications basicaly does the same thing, but in a more secure way.
+Still, websites typically use Basic Authenticatoin because of its simplicity.

+### Certificates
+One of the requirement of starting HTTPS server is getting a certificate.
+These are issued by a Certificate Authority (CA) and vouch for your identity on the web.
+The CAs are the guardians of the PKI.
+The most common form of certificates is the _X.509 v3 standard_, which contains information, such as:

+- the certificate issuer
+- the algorithm used for the certificate
+- the subject name or organization for whom this cert is created
+- the public key information for the subject
+- the Certification Authority Signature, using the specified signing algorithm.

+When a client makes a request over HTTPS, it first tries to locate a certificate on the server and verify it against its known list of CAs.

+---

+## HTTP Caching

+Caches are used at several places in the network infrastructure, from the browser to the origin server.
+Depending on where it is located, a cache can be categorized as:
+- __Private__: within a browser, caches usernames, passwords, URLs, browsing history and web content.
+- __Public__: deployed as caching proxies between the server and client.

+### Cache Processing
+The process of maintaining a cache is quite similar:

+- __Recieve__ request message
+- __Parse__ the URL and headers
+- __Lookup__ a local copy; otherwise, fetch and store locally
+- Do a __freshness check__ to determine the age of the content in the cache; make a request to refresh the content only if necessary
+- Create the __response__ from the cached body and updated headers
+- __Send__ the response back to client
+- Optionally, __log__ the transaction